JohnAxel04/JohnAxel04/README.md

 ## Hi there 👋

-Im John Axel De Leon BSIT 1A
+\nIm John Axel De Leon BSIT 1A
 🌱Currently studying Html,Css and Python
 🔭 I’m currently working on ITP activity about html and css making a Resume